Appearance

 To create a new group, hover over the LiveOps Events section and click the plus button.
 Similarly, to create a new row, hover over a group and click the plus button.
 Groups and rows can be removed with the trash bin icon.
 However, the group or row must be empty before it can be removed, and the initial row called Default Row cannot be removed, because that's where LiveOps Events go initially when created.

-You can move groups and rows up and down via the inspector.
+You can move groups and rows up and down or change their name via the inspector.
 Hover over the group or row and click on the cogwheel icon.
-In the inspector, you will find "Move Up" and "Move Down" buttons.
+In the inspector, you will find "Move Up" and "Move Down" buttons and a text field to edit the name.
 For groups, you can also assign a color.

 Offer groups with a schedule, documented in Getting Started with In-Game Offers, can be configured to show up on the timeline.
 This is done in the game configs.
 You need to define the name of the row you want an offer group to appear on.
 You can also define a color.